Laravel vs Node.js: Everything You Should Know Before Ratifying Project Backend

-- Pre-packaged tools: Facilitates common tasks required for building web applications by offering ready-to-use packages for user authentication, testing APIs.
+- Pre-packaged tools: Facilitates common tasks required for building web applications by offering ready-to-use Laravel package libraries for user authentication, testing API requests.

 - Templating system: Uses a templating engine known as Blade, which offers enormous power to format data and create complex web-app layouts with easy navigation.
-It allows the addition of new modules and features without making any change in the core.
+It allows the addition of new modules like Laravel Mix and features without making any change in the core.

 - Routing: Reverse routing is a unique feature that supports the automatic propagation of changes in routes into relevant links.
 In other words, it automatically creates Uniform Resource Identifiers (URIs).

-- Automation with Artisan CLI: Offers the ability to automate any kind of recurring task which is application-specific.
-It generates modern boilerplate codes to manage databases, migrations, and implement custom commands conveniently.
+- Automation with Artisan CLI: Offers the ability to automate any kind of recurring task which is related to the app’s specifications.
+It generates modern boilerplate codes to manage database tables, migrations, and implement custom commands conveniently.

-- Automated testing: Offers expressive testing methods with PHPUnit that simulates user behavior by making requests to the application’s functions.
+- Automated testing: Offers expressive testing methods with PHPUnit that simulates user behavior by making requests to the application’s built-in functionality.
 This way, testing is less time-consuming and automated.